cysouw/diathesis/text/c01_introduction.md

 b.
 Sie besteigt den Berg.
 :::

-Antipassives in German are typically unmarked (see further below), but an example of an antipassive with a clear direction is the alternation between *treffen* 'to meet' and reflexive *sich treffen mit* 'to meet with [@nnext], see [@sec:reflexive-mit-antipassive].
+Antipassives in German are often unmarked (see further below), but an example of an antipassive with a clear direction is the alternation between *treffen* 'to meet' and reflexive *sich treffen mit* 'to meet with [@nnext], see [@sec:reflexive-mit-antipassive].

 ::: ex
 a.
 Ich treffe dich.